 Trump Stands By NFL Comments, Insists He Wasn't Distracted From Hurricane Relief

-President Trump defended his high-profile campaign against NFL players who kneel during the national anthem, and insisted it hasn't distracted him from hurricane relief efforts in Puerto Rico.
+President Trump defended his high-profile campaign against NFL players who kneel during the national anthem and insisted it hasn't distracted him from hurricane relief efforts in Puerto Rico.

 "To me, the NFL situation is a very important situation," Trump said Tuesday at a news conference.
 "I have plenty of time on my hands.
 All I do is work."

 Trump complained about protesting football players at a campaign rally in Alabama on Friday.
-Since then he's tweeted or re-tweeted on the subject more than 20 times.
+Since then, he has tweeted or retweeted on the subject more than 20 times.

-Meanwhile, nearly three-and-a-half million American citizens in Puerto Rico continue to struggle in the aftermath of Hurricane Maria, which knocked out the island's electric grid.
+Meanwhile, nearly 3.5 million American citizens in Puerto Rico continue to struggle in the aftermath of Hurricane Maria, which knocked out the island's electric grid.

 "The governor of Puerto Rico is so thankful for the great job that we're doing," Trump said, pointing to efforts by FEMA and the military.

-The president argued that it's been more difficult to deliver food, water, and other supplies to Puerto Rico than it was to reach victims in Texas or Florida after earlier storms.
+The president argued that it has been more difficult to deliver food, water and other supplies to Puerto Rico than it was to reach victims in Texas or Florida after earlier storms.

 "It's on an island in the middle of an ocean," Trump said.
 "You can't just drive your trucks there from other states."